codecentric/single-page-application-server/README.md

       style-src: "'self'"
 ```

-Aside to the `default` configuration block, you can also define other blocks, which might define configuration options for special hosts.
-The non-default blocks will inherit the configured options of the default-block if they are not explicitly redeclared.
+Aside to the `default` configuration block, you can also define other blocks, which might define configuration settings for special hosts.
+The non-default blocks will inherit the configured settings of the default-block if they are not explicitly redeclared.

 Example:
 ```yaml